Post-Professional Transitional Program for

 - Communicate professionally through scientific writing.

-- Function as an effective teacher at multiple levels—with patients, students, peers, and the public.
+- Function as an effective teacher at multiple levels—with patients, students, peers, and consumers.

-- Use skills required to be an independent and lifelong learner.
+- Use skills required to be an independent and lifelong learners.

-This is a program for foreign-educated physical therapists who are preparing for licensure in the United States and for foreign-educated physical therapists practicing in the United States who wish to enhance their knowledge and skills and progress to the Transitional D.P.T. program.
+This is a degree program for foreign-educated physical therapists who are currently licensed in the United States.
 The program is highly interactive and capitalizes on the wealth of knowledge clinicians bring with them.

 Register for a Course | Apply for Admission

-Students may take two courses before formal application and matriculation.
+Students are permitted to take three courses before formal application and matriculation.
 Acceptance into a course does not guarantee admission.

 In addition to the general admission requirements for graduate students, the following program-specific requirements must be met:

-- Proof of graduation from a government-recognized physical therapist degree program
+- Proof of graduation (official transcript) from a government-recognized physical therapist degree program with a GPA of 2.75 or better

 - Three written recommendations (professional or academic)